Merchandise and brands

 - An electronic merchandise catalogue is displayed in all stores as the complete merchandise range cannot be stocked in stores owing to space constraints.
 Sales staff assist customers to navigate their way through the full range on a large touch screen, as well as view all the available colour and fabric options.

-It is an active strategy to focus on increasing sales of the higher margin furniture and appliance product categories.
+It is an active strategy to focus on increasing sales of the higher margin furniture and appliance product categories, with furniture increasing to 56.3% of total sales from 54.4% in the prior year.

-Products are sourced from a wide range of local and international suppliers to ensure that customers are offered exclusive product ranges.
+Products are sourced from a wide range of mainly local suppliers to ensure that customers are offered exclusive

 Supply chain and distribution